1jour1vin

 Robert Parker - Wine Advocate

-This year, the C des Carmes Haut-Brion 2022 far exceeds its usual standard.
+This year, the 2022 C des Carmes Haut-Brion far exceeds its usual standard.
 On the nose, it reveals a rich, lively, and expressive bouquet of raspberry, blackberry, rose, violet, and blackcurrant.
-With a beautiful structure, it offers a silky texture and fine, velvety tannins, as well as a lovely fruity depth.
+With beautiful structure, it offers a silky texture and fine, velvety tannins, as well as lovely fruity depth.
 Its elegant and harmonious finish highlights its unique personality.
-Guillaume Pouthier, Guillaume Deschepper, and their team have done a remarkable job, producing an exceptional wine.
-2026-2037
+Guillaume Pouthier, Guillaume Deschepper, and their team have done a remarkable job in producing this exceptional wine.
+2026–2037

 RVF - La Revue du Vin de France / Guide to the Best Wines of France